 - Relax to help your let-down reflex work well.

-- Gently but firmly massage the lump toward the nipple during (and after) feeds.
+- Gentle massage of the lump toward the nipple during feeds.

-- Change feeding positions to help empty the breast (having baby lower than the blockage can help).
+- Change feeding positions to help empty the breast.

 - Cold packs after a feed may help relieve pain and inflammation.